jefrailey/data-structures/README.md

     * "All the right pieces in all the wrong places." if the parenthesis are equal in number, but imbalanced in distribution.

-This was insipired by conversations with [Lawrence Fritts](https://github.com/lfritts).
+This was inspired by conversations with [Lawrence Fritts](https://github.com/lfritts).

 **Doubly Linked List**